 The line to visit the Eiffel Tower can be epic (I’m talking 2 to 3 hours wait on the busiest days).
 You can avoid this nightmare by arriving at or before opening time and booking your tickets in advance, or taking a skip-the-line tour.

 There are two ways up the Eiffel Tower.
 You can take an elevator or you can walk up the stairs.
 The queues for the elevators are very long and the queue for the stairs is much shorter.
 The choice is yours.
 If you take the stairs, you get to eat more chocolate and crepes later!

 If you plan to take the elevator, I highly recommend that you book your tickets in advance.
-Do this several weeks before your trip so you get the 9 am time slot (9:30 am between September and July).
+Do this as soon as you know your dates of travel so you get the 9 am time slot (9:30 am between September and July).
 One of our readers recently wrote in that tickets were sold out over 6 weeks in advance (at the end of May they were attempting to purchase tickets for July and tickets were sold out for their dates of travel).

 View from the Eiffel Tower